hubplanner/API/README.md

 You can use the API to integrate Hub Planner with your own third party applications or generally integrate with your existing back-office setup.

+##Zapier Integration
+We offer an integration with Zapier.
+Please [Contact Us](https://hubplanner.com/contact) to get access.

 ##API Support
 If you have a question about using the API or have noticed an error or omission in the documentation.
 Please feel free to open an [issue](https://github.com/hubplanner/API/issues) on GitHub with your question and we will attend to it.